-- Continue to promote healthy school cultures through student well-being and staff wellness using the lens of Belonging, Independence, Mastery and Generosity. - Continue to improve visibility and Implementation of structures and strategies for wellness and well-being. - Continue to promote, develop, and involve all stakeholders in school wellness initiatives and ongoing programming to promote wellness and well-being. - Continue to promote and bundle activities to share with larger school communities (parents, community members) pertaining to wellness, citizenship, culture, belonging, and connection to one another. - Continue to promote activities and student voice opportunities through our Students' Matters and Student Council groups. - Support student connections with staff and target students who lack a 'go to person'. - Leverage Students' Matters and Student Orientation to School Questionnaire (SOS-Q) data to identify areas for growth and develop and implement creative solutions to address these areas of growth using the Comprehensive School Health Framework. - Continue to build a trauma-informed culture including positive behaviour supports and restorative practices as part of creating healthy school culture and an inclusive learning environment.
+- Continue to promote healthy school cultures through student well-being - o Continue to improve structures and strategies for wellness and well-being. - Continue to promote, develop, and involve all stakeholders in school wellness initiatives and ongoing programming to promote wellness and wellbeing. - Continue to promote activities and student voice opportunities through our Students' Matters, Student Union, and student surveys - Continue to build a trauma-informed culture including positive behaviours supports and restorative practices as part of creating healthy school culture and an inclusive learning environment.